 Choose one cashpoint custom field to be included in the Route Plan Summary report (default report format only).
-Custom fields can be defined any way the client desires.
+Custom fields can be defined in any way the client desires.
 This setting allows 1 piece of information about the cashpoint to be included in the Route Plan Summary.